 Effective: March 2, 2020

+Revised: January 1, 2025

 Add the following to Article 701.03 of the Standard Specifications:

 “ (q) Temporary Sign Supports 1106.02”

 Revise the third paragraph of Article 701.14 of the Standard Specifications to read:

 “ For temporary sign supports, the Contractor shall provide a FHWA eligibility letter for each device used on the contract.
 The letter shall provide information for the set-up and use of the device as well as a detailed drawing of the device.
 The signs shall be supported within 20 degrees of vertical.
 Weights used to stabilize signs shall be attached to the sign support per the manufacturer’s specifications.”